Our cough clinic aims to improve the quality of life of patients with chronic cough.

 • What usually triggers your symptoms

-You may get some questionnaires to fill out to give us a better idea of how your cough affects your daily life and wellbeing.
+You may need to answer some questions to give us a better idea of how your cough affects your daily life and wellbeing.

-You may get lung function tests including and spirometry FeNO (Fractional Exhaled Nitric Oxide) assessment which looks at the level of inflammation in your airways.
-Further investigations are not usually needed but may include bronchoscopy and a CT scan of the chest.
+You may get lung function tests.
+You may need a spirometry FeNO (Fractional Exhaled Nitric Oxide) assessment which looks at the level of inflammation in your airways.
+Further tests are not usually needed, but you may need a bronchoscopy (to look at the inside of the breathing tubes (airways) in your lung) or a CT scan of the chest.

 For some people, it is helpful to look at the health and function (movement) of the throat muscles.
 To do this, we would carry out a nasendoscopy assessment.
 This is a small camera that slides into your nose and allows us to see your throat.
 If we do think you would benefit from a nasendoscopy, we will discuss this with you in the clinic.
 You can decide if you would like to have it during that appointment, or return at a later date.

 The department is very active in cough research, and you may be asked to participate in a study.
-Participation is entirely voluntary, and your treatment will not be affected if you decide not to participate.
+Participation is entirely up to you.
+Your treatment will not be affected if you decide not to participate.

 We are currently running a number of observational studies including a European cough database (Neurocough) and the STARR study looking at cough sensations.
 We are also running a number of trials of novel cough drugs that we can discuss this with you.

-This will depend on the outcome of your assessment, and will be made in collaboration with your local team (or the person that referred you).
-Treatment usually includes:
+This will depend on the outcome of your assessments.
+We will arrange this together with you, and your local team (or the person that referred you).

 • Medication for the cough.
 Sometimes cough suppressant drugs such as low-dose morphine or gabapentin/pregabalin are used to improve quality of life if the cough is severe.